pyeve/eve/docs/features.rst

     invoices/<invoice_id>

-Endpoints that supports sub-resources will have a specific deletion behaviour for the DELETION operations
-Indeed, a DELETE to the following endpoint:
+Endpoints that supports sub-resources will have a specific behavior on ``DELETE`` operations.
+A ``DELETE`` to the following endpoint:

 ::

     people/51f63e0838345b6dcd7eabff/invoices

-would cause the delete all the documents that can be founded with the follow query:
+would cause the deletion of all the documents that match follow query:

 ::

     {'contact_id': '51f63e0838345b6dcd7eabff'}

-Therefore, for sub-resource end-point, not all the collection will be deleted, but only the documents that can be find with the same end-point.
+Therefore, for sub-resource endpoints, only the documents satisfying the endpoint semantic will be deleted.
+This differs from the standard behavior, whereas a delete operation on a collection enpoint will cause the deletion of all the documents in the collection.

-Another example, if a DELETE to the following item endpoint:
+Another example.
+A ``DELETE`` to the following item endpoint:

 ::

     people/51f63e0838345b6dcd7eabff/invoices/1

-would cause the delete all the documents that can be founded with the follow query:
+would cause the deletion all the documents matched by the follow query:

 ::

     {'contact_id': '51f63e0838345b6dcd7eabff', "<invoice_id>": 1}

-This behaviour is to be able to support tree structure where the id of the resource alone is not a primary key by itself.
+This behaviour enables support for typical tree structures, where the id of the resource alone is not necessarily a primary key by itself.

 .. _custom_item_endpoints: